Mr Dylan Murray, FDS, FFD, FRCS (Plast) EBOPRAS Fellow

 Shirley Bracken, Research Assistant, RCN/RGN

-Shirley joined the craniofacial team in November 2011.
-Shirley had previously worked in the Paediatric ICU department Temple Street for four years as a Staff Nurse and has a background in adult neuroscience nursing.
+Shirley moved into the role of Craniofacial Research Assistant in November 2018.
+Before this Shirley was the Craniofacial Nurse Specialist for 7 years.
+Shirley previously worked in the Paediatric Intensive Care Unit in CHI at Temple Street as a children’s nurse for four years and has a background in adult neuroscience nursing.

 Mary Shevlin, Craniofacial Nurse Specialist

 Mar’s role within the multidisciplinary craniofacial team is to provide specialist nursing care to both inpatients and outpatients of the service.
 Mary meets all new children and their families at their first clinic appointment and provides nurse led review at the pre-operative assessment clinic.
 Mary provides telephone support for the children and families of the service.
 Other activities include referrals to other members of the craniofacial team, support and training of nursing staff and participation in audit and research.

 Caitriona is a senior physiotherapist in Temple Street with a special interest in the rehabilitation of plastics surgery and musculoskeletal disorders.
 Caitriona joined the craniofacial team in October 2011.
 She previously worked in Galway University Hospital in plastics, paediatrics and women’s health.

 As part of the craniofacial team, Caitriona’s role is to assess, advise and treat children with conditions such as positional plagiocephaly, torticollis and neurodevelopmental delay associated with craniofacial conditions.
 She is part of the weekly MDT craniofacial clinic and has a particular interest in the management of primary and secondary torticollis as well as the rehabilitation of patients who have undergone surgery for torticollis.